mattjmorrison/mattjmorrison.github.io/_posts/2012-04-14-test-inheritance-with-inheritance.markdown

 we will ever need to add, subtract, multiply or divide is 2 and 2, but that is not the case here.

-Inheriting unit tests requires an abstraction, an instance of a *GradeMath, however is not the correct abstraction.
+Inheriting unit tests requires an abstraction, an instance of a \*GradeMath, however is not the correct abstraction.
 If we remove the "sut" variable from the setUp methods and just instantiate FirstGradeMath in the FirstGradeMathTests and SecondGradeMath in the SecondGradeMathTests then inheriting the FirstGradeMath tests are not going to really test anything about SecondGradeMath.
 Our abstraction level needs to be higher than an instance, so let's move up one level to the class.

-Here are the revised tests:
+Here are the revised tests.

 {% highlight python %}
 import first_grade